Vedant1124/Team-alchemist-HCL-Hakathon-/README.md

 We will complete the project in the following steps:

 ### **Step 1 — Data Import**
-- Load the dataset
+- Loaded  the dataset from kaggle
 - Inspect structure, missing values, analyze Distribution of data and outliers handling

 ### **Step 2 — Data Cleaning**
 - Handle null or incorrect values
-- Convert categorical variables to numeric using Label Encoding
+- Convert categorical variables to numeric using Encoding Techniques

 ### **Step 3 — Feature Engineering**
 - Analyze important features Using Feature Selection